 Some people took Hollywood too seriously, especially believing movies like 2012 and the day after tomorrow.
-What else would explain the need for a $10 million a piece for a doomsday bunker?
+What else would explain the need for $10 million a piece for a doomsday bunker?
 At least that’s what the California based company Vivos would like you to consider.
 And as an extension of their marketing finesse, the website also features a 2012 countdown clock!
-Talking about the bunker, the company has generously and with influence of religion made an offer to house 4,000 people in 20 bunkers.
-The bunkers itself come equipped with power generation, water wells, filtration systems, sewage disposal, a year’s supply of food, security devices and medical equipment.
-The company make the apocalyptic sound very cheerful and have taken the pains to remind the not-so-happy campers whom to thank for saving their lives.
+Talking about the bunker, the company has generously and with the influence of religion made an offer to house 4,000 people in 20 bunkers.
+The bunkers themselves come equipped with power generation, water wells, filtration systems, sewage disposal, a year’s supply of food, security devices, and medical equipment.
+The company makes the apocalyptic sound very cheerful and has taken the pains to remind the not-so-happy campers to thank for saving their lives.
 There are Vivos logos everywhere, including all the communal dining room screens.
 Roll over for the video…….

-May be these agnostic will have a hearty laugh at your expense owing to the fact that several of UNs climate reports have been disastrous to say the least.
-Let me warn you though, if you do pump in all your hard earned money here, you are staring at the doom in the eye!
+Maybe these agnostics will have a hearty laugh at your expense because several of the UNs climate reports have been disastrous, to say the least.
+Let me warn you, though, if you do pump in all your hard-earned money here, you are staring at the doom in the eye!